-Prepare an emergency p plan Emergency planning ^H Imagine an emergency situation which prevents you to return home.
+Prepare an emergency p lan Emergency planning ^H Unforeseen situations such as natural disasters (e.g., floods or cyclones) happen at less expected times.
+Sometimes it can happen when we are with our families and sometimes not.
+This forces us to make some immediate decisions.
+Imagine an emergency situation that prevents you from returning home.
 Q1: Where would you go to meet up with other household members?
+There are moments or circumstances in life that lead us to look for trusted people or places to ask for some kind of immediate support.
+For example, food, advice or a temporary stay.
 Q2: Who is the main contact person outside the household to be trusted and contacted?
-Questions are repeated separately for two randomly selected household members Continuous variable of the number of household members confirming the main respondent's answers Safely store valuables an nd documents Dry document ^H Could you show the pass certificate of the highest education level completed?
-Scale: document is lost (0) , traces of water damage (1) , no traces of water damage (2) Enumerator takes picture Make home improvement nt General ^H Please, list and show the home improvements made in preparation of the past wet season.
-Scale: $unconfirmed$ (0), $confirmed$ (1) Enumerator takes pictures Flood specific ^H Have you elevated your yard to prevent your house from flooding?
+Questions are repeated separately for two randomly selected household members Continuous variable of the number of household members confirming the main respondent's answers Make home improvemen t $General^H$ Please, list and show the home improvements made in preparation of the past wet season.
+Scale: $unconfirmed(0)$, $confirmed(1)$ Flood specific ^H Have you elevated your yard or home to prevent them from flooding?
 Please show.
-Scale: $unconfirmed$ (0), $confirmed$ (1) Enumerator takes pictures Identify shelter Shelter location ^H Where is the closest shelter to your house?
-Scale: $unknown \text{ or incorrect } (0), \text{ correct } (1)$ Collect more informatio n Name block chief ^H What is the name of the current chief of your city block?
-Scale: $unknown \text{ or incorrect } (0), \text{ correct } (1)$ Name neighborhood chief ^H What is the name of the current chief of your neighborhood?
-Scale: unknown or incorrect (0), correct (1) Household info requests ^C During the last 6 months, how often did households come to you for flood preparedness - advice/information?
-Scale: never (0), rarely (1), sometimes (2), often (3) Clean drainage/streets Clean drainage canals ^{H,C} How clean are the drainage canals within your block or closest to your house? - Scale: strongly agree (1) - strongly disagree (5) Clean streets ^{H,C} How clean is your city block in general, for example the streets and green spaces?
-Scale: strongly agree (1) - strongly disagree (5)
+Scale: unconfirmed (0), confirmed (1) Enumerator takes pictures Collect more information Name block $chief^H$ What is the name of the current chief of your city block?
+Scale: $unknown \text{ or incorrect } (0), \text{ correct } (1)$ Name neighborhood $\operatorname{chief}^{\mathrm{H}}$ What is the name of the current chief of your neighborhood?
+Scale: unknown or incorrect (0), correct (1) Household info requests ^C During the last 6 months, how often did households come to you for flood preparedness advice/information?
+Scale: never (0) , rarely (1) , sometimes (2) , often (3)

 Note.
 (H) Household survey and (C) chief survey.
-The inclusion of the shelter location variable depends on the ability of the disaster risk management department to provide an updated list with all current shelter locations.